-This will be the first of many articles on glutathione, especially the reduced glutathione form known as GSH – the ideal glutathione or GSH product is reduced (GSH), stable, absorbable, efficacious, and probably have a patent (it will be a race to get it right).
+This will be the first of many articles on glutathione, especially the reduced glutathione form known as GSH – the ideal glutathione or GSH product is reduced (GSH), stable, absorbable, efficacious, and patent-able.
+Glutathione is the body’s master antioxidant.

 Our bodies depend on GSH for the removal of toxins and GSH is at the heart of all immune functions.
 Glutathione is a tripeptide (L-glutamic acid, L-cysteine, and Glycine) that is known as the most prominent nonenzymatic antioxidant in the human body, and is a substrate of a regulatory system of enzymes involved in regulating glutathione metabolism, and while this particular tripeptide is somewhat resistant to hydrolysis, it is still mostly digested in the intestines.
 In effect, glutathione is an indirect and expensive way to provide dietary L-cysteine.
 Which is ultimately all that is needed for the benefits of glutathione.